cosmos/cosmos-sdk/docs/core/baseapp.md

 ## Middlewares

 Middlewares implement the `tx.Handler` interface.
 They are called within BaseApp `CheckTx` and `DeliverTx`, allowing to run custom logic before or after the transaction is processed.
-They are primaraly used to authenticate the transaction before the transaction's internal messages are processed, but also to perform additional checks on the transaction itself.
+They are primarily used to authenticate the transaction before the transaction's internal messages are processed, but also to perform additional checks on the transaction itself.

 +++ https://github.com/cosmos/cosmos-sdk/blob/v0.46.0-beta2/types/tx/middleware.go#L62:L68